Owabumuwa-Blessing/LITA_Knowledge_Log/README.md

 In summary, the comprehensive analysis conducted using Power BI provides valuable insights into various aspects of employee attrition.
 The trends identified in this report highlight key areas requiring targeted actions to improve retention and cultivate a more engaged workforce.

 Feel free to explore the dashboard further for a more detailed view of the data and to interact with specific metrics and visualizations for deeper insights.
 [Here](https://app.powerbi.com/links/uJEC4jBrSF?ctid=f9dbb43e-cbfb-4b13-b466-c2630bd47584&pbi_source=linkShare) is the link.

+## FINAL THOUGHTS
+As I conclude my learning journey with Ladies in Tech Africa (LITA), I reflect on the transformative experience that has significantly enhanced my skills in data analysis.
+Through hands-on training and practical projects, I have developed a solid foundation in key areas such as data cleaning, visualization, and insight generation using tools like Excel, SQL, and Power BI.

+This program, sponsored by Pastor (Mrs) Folu Adeboye, has empowered me to understand complex data structures and apply analytical techniques to real-world scenarios, allowing me to extract meaningful insights that can drive decision-making.
+I am incredibly grateful for her support, which has made this learning opportunity possible.
+I would also like to extend my heartfelt thanks to all the facilitators.
+They are truly the best, and The Incubator Hub has assembled an exceptional team dedicated to our growth and learning.
+Their expertise and guidance have been invaluable throughout this journey.

+I am excited to apply the knowledge and skills I have gained in future projects, contributing to data-driven initiatives and furthering my career in data analysis.

+This learning log serves not only as a record of my progress but also as a reminder of the importance of continuous learning and adaptation in the ever-evolving landscape of data analytics.
+Thank you, LITA, The Incubator Hub, Pastor (Mrs) Folu Adeboye, and all the amazing facilitators for this incredible opportunity!